 Whale Wise studies the interactions between whale populations and human activity, using a variety of methods.
 Our aim is to inform and encourage evidence-based conservation.
 Our work is structured into research and student projects, and our current collaborators are critical to meeting our research aims.
 We always strive to share our work with the scientific community, primarily through scientific publications and conference presentations.

 Most of our research takes place in Iceland, from Finnafjörður in the rugged northeast to the rich waters of the Westfjords.
 Our projects are generally location-specific to address local conservation challenges, although some aim to answer broader scientific questions as well.
-Our research is not limited to Iceland and has also taken place in the UK and Svalbard.
+Our research has also taken place in the UK.

 Iceland (Westfjords)